nf-core/epitopeprediction/docs/usage.md

 ## `--reference_proteome`

-Specifies the reference proteomes that are used for self-filtering.
+Specifies the reference proteome files that are used for self-filtering.
+Should be either a folder of FASTA files or a single FASTA file containing the reference proteome(s).

 ## `--tools`